What is Accelerated Psychotherapy?

 You will have to make a commitment to meeting each time we are scheduled.
 The schedule is set in advance for all sixteen sessions.
 You need to know that you can’t be late, can’t leave early or will you permit anything to interfere with our scheduled appointments.
 There is no reimbursement for missed time.

-It is not uncommon for us to meet a few times in advance because you want to get started with therapy but you aren’t sure about Intensive Psychotherapy or ready to pay the fee and to clear your schedule yet.
-This also lets us have a chance to start getting to know each other and to discuss Intensive Psychotherapy for you.
+It is not uncommon for us to meet a few times in advance because you want to get started with therapy but you aren’t sure about Accelerated Psychotherapy or ready to pay the fee and to clear your schedule yet.
+This also lets us have a chance to start getting to know each other and to discuss Accelerated Psychotherapy for you.

-But some come already knowing that Intensive Psychotherapy is what they want.
+But some come already knowing that Accelerated Psychotherapy is what they want.
 In that case, there may be a waiting period until a spot opens up.
 And sometimes there is no waiting.